alkemyTech/OT221-client/README.md

 # Getting Started with Create React App
 nuevo texto
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). un texto con el readme cambiado
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). un testo con el readme cambiado
 ## Available Scripts

 In the project directory, you can run: